ACEA says no evidence Volkswagen scandal is industry-wide issue

-FRANKFURT, Sept 23 (Reuters) - European car association ACEA on Wednesday said it was taking a scandal at Germany’s Volkswagen over falsified U.S. vehicle emission tests “very seriously”, but signalled it might be an isolated issue.
+FRANKFURT (Reuters) - European car association ACEA on Wednesday said it was taking a scandal at Germany’s Volkswagen (VOWG_p.DE) over falsified U.S. vehicle emission tests “very seriously”, but signaled it might be an isolated issue.

 “There is no evidence that this is an industry-wide issue,” ACEA said in a statement on Wednesday.